 The inaugural International Forum took place virtually on Tuesday, March 9 and Thursday, March 11, 2021.
 Over 200 participants from countries around the world joined us across both days for meaningful discourse and collaborative thinking.
-Thank you to those who participated.
+A recap was featured in the Spring 2021 issue of the Alumnae/i Bulletin.
+Read it here.

 2021 Virtual International Forum Special Guests: